shanky1947/Paper-Evaluation-using-AI/README.md

-TOPIC : PAPER EVALUATION USING AI
+# PAPER EVALUATION USING AI

 This is a project submitted to Mr. Sathyaraj R for project submission

 Table of contents :